-Concern for others.
-The Markkula Center for Applied Ethics imagines a world where such concern drives all important decisions.
+The Markkula Center for Applied Ethics imagines a world where concern for others drives all important decisions.
 Many nonprofit organizations, volunteers, foundations, philanthropists, consultants and advisors share this vision as an aspect of the work they do in the social sector.

 by Joan Harrington, director of Social Sector Ethics at the Markkula Center for Applied Ethics